tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In case a HelloRetryRequest (HRR) is sent, the client-facing server MUST consistently accept or decline ECH between the two ClientHellos, using the same ECHConfig, and abort the handshake if this is not possible.
 This is achieved as follows.

-Let CH1 and CH2 denote, respectively, the first and second ClientHello transmitted on the wire by the client.
-(Note that these are not necessarily the same as the messages processed by the server.)
-To enforce this invariant, the client-facing server behaves as follows.
+Let CH1 and CH2 denote, respectively, the first and second ClientHello transmitted on the wire by the client:

 1. If CH1 contains the "encrypted_client_hello" extension but CH2 does not, or
    if CH2 contains the "encrypted_client_hello" extension but CH1 does not, then